 Neurofibromatosis, type 2, (NF-2) is a rare inherited disorder characterized by the development of benign tumors on both auditory nerves (acoustic neuromas).
-The ... more about Neurofibromatosis-2.
+The disease is also ... more about Neurofibromatosis-2.

 Neurofibromatosis-2: Genetic disorder often leading to tumors on nerves.